Johnrev16/Evo-Scheduling/README.md

 # RUNNING THE PROGRAM

 1. On MacOS and Windows, type and enter "javac Main.java" to compile the .java into a .class
 2. Then, type and enter "java Main" This should prompt you to choose the .csv file.
-Type that file name.
+So if your .csv filename is "fall-22," type and enter "fall-22.csv".
 3. This should prompt a second question to choose which algorithm to run.
 Type and enter "1".
 4. If algorithm 1 does not INITIALLY provide a valid assignment, re-run step 2-3 with the first algorithm at least THREE TIMES.
 I
 5. If that still does not work, type and enter "2" to run the second algorithm.